appliedbits/draft-sliwa-stir-cert-cps-ext/draft-sliwa-stir-cert-cps-ext.md

 --- abstract

-This document specifies a new non‑critical X.509 v3 certificate extension that conveys the HTTPS URI of a Call Placement Service (CPS) associated with the telephone numbers authorized in a STIR Delegate Certificate.
+This document specifies a non‑critical X.509 v3 certificate extension that conveys the HTTPS URI of a Call Placement Service (CPS) associated with the telephone numbers authorized in a STIR Delegate Certificate.
 The extension enables originators and verifiers of STIR PASSporTs to discover, with a single certificate lookup, where Out‑of‑Band (OOB) PASSporTs can be retrieved.
-The mechanism removes bilateral CPS provisioning, allows ecosystem‑scale discovery backed by Certificate Transparency (CT), and is fully backward compatible with existing STIR certificates and OOB APIs.
+The mechanism removes bilateral CPS provisioning, allows ecosystem‑scale discovery backed by STI Certificate Transparency (STI-CT), and is fully backward compatible with existing STIR certificates and OOB APIs.

 --- middle

 # Introduction

 The STIR (Secure Telephone Identity Revisited) framework provides a means of cryptographically asserting the identity of the calling party in a telephone call by using PASSporTs carried in SIP requests, as defined in {{RFC8224}} and {{RFC8225}}.
-To support deployment in environments where SIP Identity headers may be removed or are not end-to-end transmittable—such as in non-IP or hybrid telephony networks—the STIR Out-of-Band (OOB) mechanism was introduced in [RFC8816].
+To support deployment in environments where SIP Identity headers may be removed or are not end-to-end transmittable—such as in non-IP or hybrid telephony networks—the STIR Out-of-Band (OOB) mechanism was introduced in {{RFC8816}}.
 In OOB scenarios, PASSporTs are published to a Call Placement Service (CPS) where they may be retrieved independently of the SIP signaling path.

 To enable discovery of the appropriate CPS for a given telephone number or SPC, this document defines a certificate extension that binds a CPS URI to the identity resources listed in the TNAuthList of the STI certificate.
 This CPS URI extension provides a verifiable association between a number resource and its corresponding CPS, enabling relying parties to discover CPS endpoints by observing STI Certificate Transparency (STI-CT) logs defined in {{I-D.wendt-stir-certificate-transparency}}.

-This specification defines the syntax and semantics of the CPS URI certificate extension, describes how it is encoded in X.509 certificates, and outlines validation procedures for Certification Authorities and relying parties.
+This specification defines the syntax and semantics of the CPS URI certificate extension, describes how it is encoded in {{X.509}} certificates also defined in {{RFC5280}}, and outlines validation procedures for Certification Authorities and relying parties.
 This extension is intended to be used in conjunction with existing STIR certificates defined in {{RFC8226}} and delegate certificates defined in {{RFC9060}} infrastructure, and supports enhanced transparency and automation in OOB PASSporT routing.

 # Conventions and Definitions